ramnathv/slidify/README.md

 ### Styling your Slides! ###

 Use the options `framework` and `theme` to style your deck using your favorite presentation framework.
-Currently supported frameworks and themes are listed below.
-Extending `slidify` to accommodate other frameworks is pretty straightforward and the plan is to support more over time.

      framework                                                    | theme